arawseekers/blog/content/posts/i-mask.md

 How did I do my masks?

-One thing I’ve learned from my brief stint in fashion school and course in pattern making is that your model can be from your what you already have.
+One thing I’ve learned from my brief stint in fashion school and course in pattern making is that your model can be from what you already have.
 *Tadah!*
 A very industrious ingenious idea.